DANIEL RUBENSTEIN - violin

 Cello-solo during 2 years of the Guayaquil Symfony Orchestra in Equator with which she travelled throughout South America, Catherine Lebrun has been a Laureate of the Pro Civitate National Competition (now Belfius Classics) and the Fondation Belge de la Vocation.
 As a chamber musician, she performed during 6 years extensively chamber music at the Queen Elisabeth Chapelle.
 A founding member of the Ensemble Mendelssohn, she is also a member of several chamber music groups such as the Trio Vidas, Sturm und Klang, Franchomme Duo, Limoncello Quartet as well as with pianist Michel Laurent.
 Graduated with Honor of the Brussels Royal Conservatory, she also received a Virtuoso Diploma in cello at the Ghent Royal Conservatory.
 Since last year, she explores the world of baroque music.
 Catherine Lebrun is an active pedagogue, and have been teaching cello and chamber music at the Namur Hight Institute of Music (IMEP - Belgium), as well as cello pedagogy at the Brussels Royal Conservatory.

-Partners involded in recent and upcoming projects
+Partners involded in recent and actual projects

 MARTA COSTA SOARES